Okia02/HarryPotter_wizards/README.md

 **What is this web about?**

-If you access here 💻 LINK, you'll find a wizard finder.
+If you access here 💻 https://okia02.github.io/HarryPotter_wizards/, you'll find a wizard finder.
 You can use 3 filters to find your favourite character from Hogwarts: name, House or ancestry.
 Once you've located them, click on them to know more about who they are.

 Hurry up, Hogwarts is awaiting for you!